 Bruce is currently a distinguished professor of history at Citrus College in Glendora, California.
 He also served as a Fulbright professor in 2003 at the University of Tromsø in northern Norway.
 He has just begun teaching a paranormal personal history course at Citrus College Fall 2018.
 Dr. Solheim is an associate member of the Parapsychological Association.

 Bruce founded the Veterans Program at Citrus College and co-founded, with Manuel Martinez and Ginger De Villa-Rose, the Boots to Books transition course—the first college course in the United States designed specifically for recently returned veterans.
-He has published eight books and has written ten plays, two of which have been produced.
+He has published eight books, one comic book, and has written ten plays, two of which have been produced.

 Bruce is married to Ginger, the girl of his dreams, who is a professional helicopter pilot and certified flight instructor.
-He has been blessed with four wonderful children: Bjørn, Byron, Caitlin, and Leif.
-He also has a precious grandson, Liam.
+He has four wonderful children: Bjørn, Byron, Caitlin, and Leif.
+He also has two precious grandsons, Liam and Wesley.
 Bruce, his brother, and his two nephews still own the family home in Åse, Norway, two hundred miles above the Arctic Circle.